 |Statistics and predictive analytics work together to make good decisions for the future.

 |Predictive analytics software relies heavily on advanced algorithms and methodologies.

 |Using the information from predictive analytics can help companies and business applications.

 |Statistics can be used in many research fields.

 |Predictive analytics is one of the types of Data Analytics.
-The other analytics are descriptive and prescriptive analytics.||The two main branches of statistics are descriptive statistics and inferential statistics.|
+The other analytics are descriptive and prescriptive.

+Predictive Analytics and Statistics are used to analyze current and historical data to predict future events.
+Predictive analytics uses many techniques, from data mining, statistics, modeling, machine learning, and artificial intelligence.
 Predictive analytics requires a high level of expertise with statistical methods and the ability to build predictive data models.
-So we can conclude that both works together to draw conclusions and predictions from the data.
+So we can conclude that both work together to draw conclusions and predictions from the data.

 This has been a guide to Predictive Analytics vs Statistics.
 Here we have discussed Predictive Analytics vs Statistics head-to-head comparison, key differences, infographics, and comparison table.
 You may also look at the following articles to learn more –